 Plus a soldering iron, solder, wire cutters and a Dremel with cutting disc.
 I assume that you also have the parts required to power and operate a Pi Zero (all the Zero suppliers provide kits).
 For a flight, you will also need 3 Lithium AAA or AA cells, flexible hookup wire, plus Styrofoam or similar to enclose and protect the tracker.

 If you are new to soldering, practice on something else first!
 We are going to solder wires directly to the Pi GPIO holes, plus those on the radio and GPS boards, which isn’t the most delicate soldering operation ever but may be daunting for those with no soldering experience.

-First, cut 4 short lengths of the solid-core wire, and solder to the Pi Zero as shown (making sure that the wires are on the top of the board!).
+short long* lengths of the solid-core wire, and solder to the Pi Zero as shown (making sure that the wires are on the top of the board!).